element-box/site-generator/README.md

 # site-generator

-A simple markdown to HTML website converter in Python to practice new learnings.
+A simple MarkDown to HTML website converter in Python to practice new learnings.